RakhithJK/jgm-pandoc-wiki/Pandoc-Tricks.md

 ## Cleanup

-As shown in issue [\#2814](https://github.com/jgm/pandoc/issues/2814), it can be used to clean up / normalize your markdown file.
+As shown in issue [\#2814](https://github.com/jgm/pandoc/issues/2814), rendering a document to itself can be used to clean up / normalize your markdown file.

 ## TOC generation